-Read on to learn what kinds of closing costs to expect and how to lower them so you can save money on your home purchase.
+To learn what kinds of closing costs to expect when buying a home — and how to lower them — we’ll answer these questions:

-After you complete your loan application, the lender will provide you with what’s called a loan estimate, which includes what your closing costs might be.
-As the name of the document suggests, it provides only estimates, but those estimates will give you an idea of what to expect.
+After you complete your loan application, the lender will provide you with a document called a loan estimate, which includes what your closing costs might be.
+As the name of the document suggests, it provides only estimates.
+However, those estimates will give you an idea of what to expect.

 Here are some costs you might find on your loan estimate.